microsoftgraph/msgraph-sdk-powershell/src/DirectoryObjects/DirectoryObjects/docs/v1.0-beta/Get-MgDirectoryObjectById.md

 		"device"
 	)
 }
-Get-MgDirectoryObjectById -BodyParameter $params
+Get-MgBetaDirectoryObjectById -BodyParameter $params
 ```

-This example shows how to use the Get-MgDirectoryObjectById Cmdlet.
+This example shows how to use the Get-MgBetaDirectoryObjectById Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS